vmware-archive/pcfdev/README.md

 ### Configuration

-The following environment variables can be set during `vagrant up` to customize the MicroPCF deployment:
+The following environment variables can be set during `vagrant up` to customize the PCF Dev deployment:

 1. `MICROPCF_IP` - sets the IP address to bring up the VM on
   - defaults to 192.168.11.11 locally